Cap0703/4123-ScoutingPage/README.md

 ```
 ---
 #### Boolean With Value
-Checkbox that adds points when checked.
+&emsp;Checkbox that adds points when checked.
 ```
 "left_starting_zone": {
   "Type": "Boolean with Value",